RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

 Python is an interpreted programming language.
-When you execute your `.py` file, the default CPython back-end compiles your Python source code to an intermediate bytecode.
+When you execute your `.py` file, the (default) CPython back-end compiles your Python source code to an intermediate bytecode.
 This bytecode is then interpreted in software at runtime generating instructions for the processor as necessary.
 This interpretation stage, and other features of the language, harm the performance of Python (whilst improving it's usability).<!-- https://jakevdp.github.io/blog/2014/05/09/why-python-is-slow/ -->

 In comparison, many languages such as C/C++ compile directly to machine code.
-This allows them to better exploit hardware nuance to achieve fast performance, at the cost of compiled software not being cross-platform.
+This allows the compiler to perform low-level optimisations that better exploit hardware nuance to achieve fast performance.
+This however comes at the cost of compiled software not being cross-platform.

-Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and other libraries such as NumPy and pandas that have been written in compiled languages to expose this performance.
+Whilst Python will rarely be as fast as compiled languages like C/C++, it is possible to take advantage of the CPython back-end and packages such as NumPy and Pandas that have been written in compiled languages to expose this performance.

-A simple example of this would be to search a list.
+A simple example of this would be to perform a linear search of a list (in the previous episode we did say this is not recommended).
 The below example creates a list of 2500 integers in the inclusive-exclusive range `[0, 5000)`.
 It then searches for all of the even numbers in that range.
 `searchlistPython()` is implemented manually, iterating `ls` checking each individual item in Python code.